-What type of personal data will we collect from you?
+What type of data will we collect from you?

-The personal data we collect will depend on the nature of the services we are providing and what we are contracted to do for you.
-Typically where relevant, this might include the following:
+The data we collect depends on the nature of the services we provide.
+Also, it depends on what you contract us to do.
+Typically, this might include:

-1. Contact details (including your name, address, date of birth, and email address)
+- Contact details (including your name, address, date of birth, and email address);

-2. Photographic identification and proof of address documents (to carry out due diligence)
+- Photographic identification and proof of address documents (to carry out due diligence);

-3. Professional information (such as job title, previous positions, and professional experience)
+- Professional information (such as job title, previous positions, and professional experience);

-4. Banking and financial details (to establish the source of funds where a transaction is involved)
+- Banking and financial details (to establish the source of funds in the case of a transaction).

-Where necessary to act in your child or ward’s best interests, we may need to process personal data which is very sensitive in nature such as diversity and health related details.
-In some circumstances, we may need to share this information with third parties, for example health and social care professionals, a court or other regulatory bodies.
-If you volunteer sensitive personal data, you will be allowing us to process it as part of engaging our services.
+Sometimes we have to act on your child or ward’s best interests.
+Therefore, we may need to process personal data which is sensitive in nature.
+For example, we regard diversity and health related details to be sensitive.
+In some circumstances, we may need to share this information with third parties.
+For instance, we might share this info with health and social care professionals, a court or other regulatory bodies.
+Lastly, if you volunteer sensitive personal data, you give us permission to process info in this way.

 Personal data collected from you about other people

-In commercial matters, in the course of providing our health and social care and other professional services to you we will hold and use personal data about you, your officers and/or your employees.
-When you provide personal data to us relating to your officers or employees, you confirm that you are allowed to do so.
-You should ensure that those individuals understand how their data will be used by us.
+In commercial matters, in the course of providing our health and social care and other professional services to you, we will hold and use personal data about you, your officers and/or your employees.
+When you provide personal data to us relating to your officers or employees, you confirm that you have permission.
+You should make sure that those individuals understand how we will use their data will.

-In personal matters, you may be providing other third-party data to us, for example details about your family members, in which case we will use such data as a data controller in our own right and will comply with data protection legislation in relation to use of that data.
-You must have the authority to disclose personal data if it relates to someone else and all data disclosed should be complete, accurate and up to date.
+In personal matters, you may provide other third-party data to us.
+For example, you may be provide details about your family members.
+In such cased we will use this data as a data controller.
+We absolutely comply with data protection legislation in relation to the use of that data.
+In addition, you must have the authority to disclose personal data if it relates to someone else.
+Moreover, all disclosed date should be complete, accurate and up-to-date.

-We will hold and use personal data about you to:
+We hold and use personal data about you to:

 - Send you information about products, services, offers and other things we think might be relevant to you.

-We will only retain your personal data for as long as is necessary to:
+We keep your personal data for as long as necessary to:

-- Compliance with legal obligations under EU/UK law (anti-money laundering regulations say your identification and source of funds information must be kept for a minimum period from conclusion of the matter).
-We will keep your data in accordance with our data retention and erasure policy, a copy of which is available on request.
+- Comply with legal obligations under EU/UK law.
+For example, anti-money laundering regulations require your identification and source of funds information be kept for a minimum period from conclusion of the matter.

-Who your personal data will be shared with?
+Who will we share your personal data with?